AntonOlav/ev-charging-infrastructure/README.md

 Step-by-step plan for performing a Minimum Cost Flow (MCF) analysis on our problem and incorporating charging station placement optimization based on traffic flow:

 Step 1: Data Preparation
-  1. Import your road network data, including nodes (cities), edges (road segments), and edge attributes (speed limit, length, and time).
+  1. Import our road network data, including nodes (cities), edges (road segments), and edge attributes (speed limit, length, and time).
   2. Import traffic volume data for the road segments and assign them as edge attributes.
   3. Import the O-D pairs data, which represent the origin and destination points between different cities.

 Step 2: Create a Flow Network
-  1. Add a super-source and a super-sink node to your network.
+  1. Add a super-source and a super-sink node to our network.
   2. Connect the super-source node to all origin nodes with directed edges, and the destination nodes to the super-sink node with directed edges.
   3. Assign capacities to the edges connecting the super-source and super-sink nodes based on the expected traffic volume between each O-D pair.
   4. Define the edge costs based on the factors affecting transportation, such as travel time, distance (length), and speed limit.